The Wild Beauty of Canada’s East Coast

-On a recent Canada holiday I was treated to a myriad of diverse Canadian landscapes including breathtaking coastline, historic towns, dazzling seascapes and quaint islands.
+On a recent holiday to Canada, I was treated to a myriad of diverse Canadian landscapes.
+From breathtaking coastline, historic towns, dazzling seascapes and quaint islands.
+The countryside is historically rich with views of contemporary cityscapes and the untouched wilderness and mountains.

 The Canadian Maritimes

 One endlessly attractive side to Canada’s natural beauty is the Atlantic coast, particularly a collection of regions known as the Maritimes.
-Nova Scotia, New Brunswick and Prince Edward Island are rich with romantic maritime history, epitomized by their storybook lighthouses, rugged coastline and traditional harbors.
+Nova Scotia, New Brunswick, Halifax, and Prince Edward Island amongst the Canadian Maritimes.
+These cities are rich with romantic history, epitomized by their storybook lighthouses, rugged coastline, and traditional harbors.

-French speaking Quebec is a city full of charm, history and character.
-It’s European, yet distinctly unique vibe, feels familiar yet fresh, with French cuisine in courtyard cafes and
+French-speaking Quebec is a city full of charm, history, and character.
+It’s European, yet distinctly unique vibe feels familiar yet fresh.
+The city of Quebec is flocked with local cuisines and cute courtyard cafes.
+Alongside the local streets, you will discover narrow cobbled streets lined with boutiques.

-The tranquil Promenade is also a great place for a morning stroll and a coffee.
+A tranquil Promenade is also a popular place for a morning stroll and a coffee.

 It would be impossible not to mention the magnificent Niagara Falls located just a short distance away from the vibrant city of Toronto.
-With rainbows cutting through the billowing mist above churning white foam, the falls offer visitors a chance to come face to face with the awesome power of nature.
+It is no wonder why Niagra Falls has made the list of the New 8th Wonder of the World.
+With rainbows cutting through the billowing mist above, the falls offer visitors a chance to come face to face with the incredible power of nature.